Startertutorials Blog

 In this article we will learn about variables in C. First we will see the definition of a variable and then learn how to declare and initialize a variable in C.

-In the programs, generally we need to store values in the memory and perform operations on those values.
-This can be achieved in C, by the concept of variables.
+In a C program, we need to store values in the memory and perform operations on those values.
+This can be achieved in C, by using the concept of variables.

 Declaring a Variable